Ankle and Foot Arthritis

 What is ankle and foot arthritis?

 Arthritis is a painful and degenerative condition of the joints.
-In the foot and ankle, the most common cause is trauma, such as a fracture of the ankle or of the calcaneus (heel bone).
+The most common cause of ankle and foot arthritis is trauma, such as a fracture of the ankle or of the calcaneus (heel bone).
 Other factors can result in the development of ankle and foot arthritis such as, rheumatoid arthritis, history of ankle/foot infection, diabetes, birth defects, gout and osteoarthritis.

 What are symptoms of ankle and foot arthritis?

 Pain with walking or prolonged standing at the level of the ankle and foot is a common complaint.
 Inability to walk for long periods and stiff joints may also be common.
 In the foot, the arthritis can commonly occur in the big toe joints (Hallux Limitus).
 The big toe will be painful with walking and may not bend if the arthritis is advanced.